New Product Research: A Dynamic Approach to Feature Prioritization

 We know which profile options respondents picked in the holdout validation tasks in the study.
 Based on the individual level utilities (preferences for features) that we got from the analysis we can also make a prediction of which options they would pick.
 Comparing the two tells how well we did in estimating respondent preferences.
 So what did we find?

 As mentioned before, we deliberately set the test up to be fair to Max-Diff and therefore chose to use only 18 features.
-Our contention is that when there are far more features Bracket™ will be the only useable method as Max-Diff would be too tedious.
-This validation study, well, validates that notion by establishing the robustness of Bracket™.
-However, it also raises the question of whether Bracket™ could be used in cases where there are fewer features to test and we are hard pressed to argue against that.
+Our contention is that when there are far more features, Bracket™ will be the only useable method as Max-Diff would be too tedious.
+This validation study validates that notion by establishing the robustness of Bracket™.
+However, it also raises the question of whether Bracket™ should be used in cases where there are fewer features to test and we are hard pressed to argue against that.

 We have applied this approach to several studies with feature sets varying from the teens to the fifties and have found it possible to elicit individual level preferences while keeping respondents engaged.
 We don't see why even larger feature sets cannot be practically prioritized.